 Red Bank is a somewhat small city located in the state of Tennessee.
 With a population of 11,840 people and three constituent neighborhoods, Red Bank is the 48th largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Red Bank is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Red Bank isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Red Bank are a mix of both white- and blue-collar jobs.
 Overall, Red Bank is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Red Bank who work in sales jobs (14.16%), management occupations (10.28%), and office and administrative support (10.01%).

 Also of interest is that Red Bank has more people living here who work in computers and math than 95% of the places in the US.